MenghanXia/InverseHalftoning/README.md

 ```
 ### Test
-- Download the [pretrained model](https://drive.google.com/open?id=11wXkRgM-D55biKUPGz7EiSt1TR-1q2iA ) and place it in the folder *checkpoints*
+- Download the [pretrained model](https://drive.google.com/open?id=11wXkRgM-D55biKUPGz7EiSt1TR-1q2iA ) and place it in the folder *"./checkpoints"*
-- Start evaluation and the result will be saved in the folder *output*.
+- Start evaluation and the result will be saved in the folder *"./output"*.
 ```bash
 python3 main.py --mode test --test_dir 'testing_image_dir'
 ```